Eric Gill: Typefaces and inscriptions

 These dates are not precise, since a lengthy period could pass between Gill creating a design and it being finalised by the Monotype drawing office team (who would work out many details such as spacing) and cut into metal.
 In addition, some designs such as Joanna were released to fine printing use long before they became widely available from Monotype.

 One of the most widely used British typefaces, Gill Sans, was used in the classic design system of Penguin Books and by the London and North Eastern Railway and later British Railways, with many additional styles created by Monotype both during and after Gill's lifetime.
 In the 1990s, the BBC adopted Gill Sans for its wordmark and many of its on-screen television graphics.

 The family Gill Facia was created by Colin Banks as an emulation of Gill's stone carving designs, with separate styles for smaller and larger text.

 Gill was commissioned to develop a typeface with the number of allographs limited to what could be used on Monotype systems or Linotype machines.
 The typeface was loosely based on the Arabic Naskh style but was considered unacceptably far from the norms of Arabic script.
 It was rejected and never cut into type.

 Published works

-Gill published numerous essays on the relationship between art and religion, and a number of erotic engravings.
+Gill published numerous essays on the relationship between art and religion, and erotic engravings.